 Below is a press release from the Mississippi Office of the State Auditor:

-No surety bond covers Tutor’s employment as a clerk for the Itawamba County Soil and Water Conservation District.
-A $50,000 surety bond covers Williams’s time as Police Chief of Calhoun City.
+No surety bond covers Smith’s employment as an employee of Oktibbeha County.
 Surety bonds are similar to insurance designed to protect taxpayers from corruption.
-Both women will remain liable for the full amount of the demand in addition to criminal proceedings.
+Smith will remain liable for the full amount of the demand in addition to criminal proceedings.
 The case will be prosecuted by the office of District Attorney Scott Colom.